darrenl5941/sep10-freedom-project/blog/entry02.md

 ## Summary

 When _researching_ it is important to _manage your time_.
-If you do you can do the work in smaller portions. _Managing your time_ also allows you to spend time _googling for specific things_ to make sure you can find what you are looking for and _fact check_ to make sure what you find is accurate.e
+If you do you can do the work in smaller portions. _Managing your time_ also allows you to spend time _googling for specific things_ to make sure you can find what you are looking for and _fact check_ to make sure what you find is accurate.